social-analytics/express/README.md

   - **Chainable Route Handlers**: Recommended approach to avoid duplicate route names

     + Create chainable route handlers for a route path
+    + This is new to Express 4
-    + Since path is specified in a single location, it helps modularize your routes and improve code structure
+    + Since path is specified in a single location, it helps to modularize your routes and improve code structure
     + Here is example of chained route handlers using `express.router()`:

     ```javascript